 Skip to main content

-The Mayor and the Oregon Mayors Association invite you to enter the "If I Were Mayor..."
-Contest each year to share your creative ideas about what you would do as mayor.
-Albany winners win local prizes and are entered into the state contest for a chance to win a prize worth $500!
+The Mayor would like to invite you to enter the Oregon Mayors Association's "If I Were Mayor" Contest!
+Each year, talented Albany students have the opportunity to share their creative ideas about what they would do if they were the mayor of Albany.
+Local winners win prizes and are entered into the statewide contest for a chance to win up to $500!

 How to enter: